gradle/gradle-build-action/README.md

 ### Select which branches should write to the cache

 GitHub cache entries are not shared between builds on different branches.
+Workflow runs can restore caches created in either the current branch or the default branch (usually main).
-This means that each PR branch will have it's own Gradle User Home cache, and will not benefit from cache entries written by other PR branches.
+This means that each branch will have it's own Gradle User Home cache scope, and will not benefit from cache entries written for other (non-default) branches.
-An exception to this is that cache entries written in parent and upstream branches are visible to child branches, and cache entries for the default (`master`/`main`) branch can be read by actions invoked for any other branch.

 By default, the `gradle-build-action` will only _write_ to the cache for builds run on the default (`master`/`main`) branch.
 Jobs run on other branches will only read from the cache.
-In most cases, this is the desired behaviour, because Jobs run against other branches will benefit from the cache Gradle User Home from `main`, without writing private cache entries that could lead to evicting shared entries.
+In most cases, this is the desired behavior.
+This is because Jobs run on other branches will benefit from the cache Gradle User Home from `main`, without writing private cache entries that which could lead to evicting these shared entries.

-If you have other long-lived development branches that would benefit from writing to the cache, you can configure these by overriding the `cache-read-only` action parameter.
+If you have other long-lived development branches that would benefit from writing to the cache, you can configure this by disabling the `cache-read-only` action parameter for these branches.
 See [Using the cache read-only](#using-the-cache-read-only) for more details.

-Similarly, you could use `cache-read-only` for certain jobs in the workflow, and instead have these jobs reuse the cache content from upstream jobs.
+Note there are some cases where writing cache entries is typically unhelpful (these are disabled by default):
+- For `pull_request` triggered runs, the cache scope is limited to the merge ref (`refs/pull/.../merge`) and can only be restored by re-runs of the pull request.
+- For `merge_queue` triggered runs, the cache scope is limited to a temporary branch with a special prefix created to validate pull request changes.

 ### Exclude content from Gradle User Home cache

 As well as any wrapper distributions, the action will attempt to save and restore the `caches` and `notifications` directories from Gradle User Home.